 The fourth type of cancer originating in the vagina is a sarcoma (about four percent of cases), which begins deep in the wall of the vagina, not on its surface.
 Several types of sarcoma can develop in the vaginal wall.

-How is Vaginal Cancer Diagnosed?
+Vaginal Cancer Diagnosed?

 Age is a primary risk factor in getting vaginal cancer.
 Squamous cell cancer, for example, occurs primarily in older women, with only about 15 percent of diagnoses found in women younger than 40.
 Nearly half of the cases in the U.S. involve women 70 or older.

 Human papilloma virus (HPV) can be transmitted from one person to another during skin-to-skin contact, including sex.
 According to the American Cancer Society, nearly 90 percent of vaginal cancers are related to HPV infections.

 Women whose mothers (when pregnant with them) were given the drug DES between 1940 and 1971 to prevent miscarriages have a risk of developing clear-cell adenocarcinoma of the vagina.

 Smoking is also a known risk factor for vaginal cancer.

 Early stages of vaginal cancer often exhibit no symptoms.
 More invasive vaginal cancer may cause:

 - Abnormal vaginal bleeding (including after intercourse)

 - Abnormal vaginal discharge